ARKHN3B/prisma-kysely-planetscale-tutorial/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the libraries used, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [Prisma Get started](https://www.prisma.io/docs/getting-started) - learn about Prisma features and API.
+- [Kysely Documentation](https://kyselyjs.com/) - learn about Kysely features and API.
+- [PlanetScale Documentation](https://docs.planetscale.com/) - learn about PlanetScale features and API.